 Director of Health Education - Culture Reframed

 Liz Walker is an accredited sexuality educator, speaker, and author.
-In addition to her role as consultant Director of Health Education at Culture Reframed, Walker is Research Director of the Australian non-profit eChildhood, mobilizing responses that reduce the harmful effects of pornography on children and young people.
+In addition to her role as consultant Director of Health Education at Culture Reframed, Walker is Managing Director of Youth Wellbeing Project, educating for tricky conversations.
+Educators throughout Australia and internationally utilize IQ PROGRAMS, a whole-school educational package authored by Liz and her team, and underpinned by holistic sexuality education principles.
 Well-connected internationally, Walker regularly provides consultancy to government, non-profit, and professional organizations.
-Educators throughout Australia and internationally utilize the IQ PROGRAMS, authored by Liz and her team and underpinned by holistic sexuality education principles.
-Well-connected internationally, Walker regularly provides consultancy to government, non-profit, and professional organizations.
-Her work includes several children’s books, available at Porn Resilient Kids.
+Her work includes children’s books, available at Porn Resilient Kids.

 Executive Director - Culture Reframed

 Samantha (Sam) Wechsler joined Culture Reframed as its Interim Executive Director in June 2016.
 In addition to providing leadership for organizations experiencing executive transitions, Wechsler runs her own coaching and consulting business, specializing in executive coaching, group facilitation, leadership and personal development, fundraising, and board development.
 She also designs and facilitates participatory trainings and workshops that draw people into engaging conversations about difficult topics, helping participants develop a deeper sense of themselves and their role in social change efforts.
 Much of Wechsler’s career has been devoted to creating, improving, and expanding programming for children and youth.